 The real price of votes

-Let’s take into account all the campaign expenses and the results of the second ballot.
+Taking into account all the campaign expenses and the results of the second ballot.
 French people expressed 34 Millions of votes.
 Nicolas Sarkozy paid 2,18€ each of his votes while François Hollande paid 2,11€ or 2.74$ at the time.
-Compared to USA where Eduardo Porter estimated the price of votes at 33$ at the last presidential election, it’s pretty cheap, as well as in Thailand, where votes were bought at 27$.
+Compared to USA where Eduardo Porter estimated the price of votes at 33$ , it’s pretty cheap.
+Even in as well as in Thailand, where votes were bought, this time for real, at 4$ .

 While limiting expenses, ensuring equal media time for each candidate and strictly supervising the campaigns, the French law concerning elections leads to a low price per vote.
-It also forces candidates eager to spend more in their campaign to get around regulations.
-As a result, they do not declare expenses related to the campaigns but exceeding the imposed limits.
+It also forces candidates eager to spend more in their campaign to get around regulations and not to declare all of their sources of revenue.